 In his childhood memoir The House of Elrig, Gavin Maxwell describes, with the same lyrical power that made Ring of Bright Water a classic, how it all began.
-This pair of Gavin Maxwell’s memoirs tell the extraordinary tale of his love of the natural world.
+This pair of Gavin Maxwell’s memoirs tells the extraordinary tale of his love of the natural world.

 Hailed as a masterpiece when it was first published, the story of Gavin Maxwell’s life with otters on the west coast of Scotland remains one of the most lyrical, moving descriptions of a man’s relationship with the natural world.
 In 1957, after travelling in southern Iraq, Gavin Maxwell returned to the West Highlands of Scotland with an otter cub called Mijbil.
 Written in a remote cottage, this enduring story evokes the seascape and wildlife of the place where they set up home together.